 Instructions

-2. In a small mixing bowl, combine blackberries, peaches, sugar, flour, lemon juice and almond extract.
+• In a mixing bowl, make the filling.
+Combine blackberries, peaches, sugar, flour, lemon juice and almond extract.

 Notes